The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Representation Theory Background

-Geetha Venkataraman proves a generalization of the Wigner-Mackey little group method (\cite{GV}) with the following assumptions: Let $k$ be a field whose characteristic does not divide $|G|$.
-Suppose that $G = \Delta \rtimes L$ with $\Delta$ abelian and that all irreducible representations of $\Delta$ over $k$ have degree $1$.

-\begin{remark} Note that in the cases considered in this paper, these conditions hold so long as $\text{char } k \neq p$.
-Since we are considering the $p$-Sylows, this takes care of the first condition.
-All of our $p$-Sylows have the form $\Delta \rtimes L$.
-And by Corollary \ref{pclose}, we are allowed to assume that $k$ contains all the $p$-power roots, so we get that all irreducible representations of $\Delta$ over $k$ have degree $1$.\end{remark}
+Note that in the cases considered in this paper, the conditions hold so long as $\text{char } k \neq p$.
+Since we are considering the Sylow $p$-subgroups, this takes care of the first condition that $\text{char }k \nmid |G|$.
+All of our Sylow $p$-subgroups have the form $\Delta \rtimes L$ with $\Delta \cong (\Z/p\Z)^N$ for some $N > 0$.
+By the note following Lemma \ref{primetopext}, we may assume that $k$ contains a primitive $p$-th root of unity.
+Thus we can conclude that all irreducible representations of $\Delta$ over $k$ have degree $1$.